fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

   <img src="/assets/img/headline/Dotnet-on-AWS-1024x652.png" alt="Create the pipeline">
 </p>

-Serverless currently is one of the most used word.
+Serverless currently is for sure one of the most popular word of the last few years, at least in Cloud Computing world.
 But, what does it means?
-This is the definition that I mostly like "Serverless is a cloud-native development model that allows developers to build and run applications without having to manage servers" ([RedHat](https://www.redhat.com/en/topics/cloud-native-apps/what-is-serverless)).
+This is the one of the most simple definition I found: "Serverless is a cloud-native development model that allows developers to build and run applications without having to manage servers" ([RedHat](https://www.redhat.com/en/topics/cloud-native-apps/what-is-serverless)).
 So, this means that servers are still there.
-Serverless doesn't mean "without server", but it is more related to ownership and management of things like resources, load balancing, scalability, and so on.
+Serverless doesn't mean "without server", but it is more related to ownership of resources, load balancing, scalability, and the other server things that a developer doesn't need to manage.
 Basically, servers technologies are abstracted away from development.

-AWS have a lot of services to implement serverless applications.
+AWS currently have a lot of services useful to implement serverless applications.
 One of the most well know is AWS Lambda.
-An AWS Lambda is composed in two part: a function, the code and runtime that process events, and a trigger, the AWS service or application that invokes the function.
+An AWS Lambda is composed in two part: a function, the code and runtime that process events, and a trigger, the AWS service or application that cause the function execution.
 In this post we are going to see out to deploy an AWS Lambda function developed with the new .NET 6 Minimal API, using GitHub as a source repository.

 # Toolbox
 Before we get into the steps, a few words about the AWS services and tools we are going to use:
 * AWS Lambda: _a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers_.
 One of the most important point is that you _only pay for what you use_, and in that case means that you only pay for the execution time.
 More info at the [official page](https://aws.amazon.com/lambda/).
 * AWS CodePipeline: _a fully managed continuos delivery service.
 With CodePipeline you can automate the build and deploy service_.
-More info at the [official page](https://aws.amazon.com/codepipeline/).
+Check the [official page](https://aws.amazon.com/codepipeline/).
 * AWS .NET Core CLI: a set of command to create and deploy .NET-based Lambda applications.
-More info [here](https://docs.aws.amazon.com/lambda/latest/dg/csharp-package-cli.html).
+See [here](https://docs.aws.amazon.com/lambda/latest/dg/csharp-package-cli.html) for more info.
 * GitHub: the git repository that we are going to use for our source code.
 You can use what you prefer, like Bitbucket.
 * Visual Studio Code: the cross-platform editor to write our .NET AWS Lambda application.